 The value of preventative care is not exclusive to the human world.
-Preventative care is also crucial for maintaining the health of your furry friend.
+Preventative care is also essential for maintaining the health of your furry friend.
 Routine physical examinations allow us to find many diseases your pet may have in the early stages, thus preventing it from wreaking havoc on his or her body.
 Here are some of the tests and procedures which may be involved in pet physical examinations:

 We recommend fecal examination on an annual basis.
-Sometimes, unexplained weight loss or diarrhea may indicate the need for a prophylactic de-worming despite the results of fecal examinations.
-The nature of the diarrhea and/or of your pet’s history could suggest a specific type of parasite.
+Sometimes, unexplained weight loss or diarrhea may indicate the need for a prophylactic deworming despite the results of fecal examinations.
+The nature of diarrhea and/or of your pet’s history could suggest a specific type of parasite.
 In this case, they may be used to choose the therapy the patient needs.

 Dental Disease is more common than any other form of health issue for dogs and cats, and there is a good chance your pet will need dental cleaning.
 Cleaning is done under general anesthesia.
 A veterinary technician, supervised by one of our doctors, will clean and polish your pet’s teeth.
-This procedure will help both to prevent tooth abscess and to stop bacteria from entering the bloodstream.
+This procedure will help to both prevent tooth abscess and stop bacteria from entering the bloodstream.

 When recommended, blood work provides your veterinarian with important information on how your pet’s major organs are functioning.
-Typically, blood testing should be performed on an annual basis, especially with Older Dogs and Cats, which are prone to illnesses such as diabetes and kidney disease (among others), which are more easily revealed in their early stages by blood testing, and may otherwise be well hidden by your pet.
+Usually, blood testing should be performed on an annual basis, especially with Older Dogs and Cats, which are prone to illnesses such as diabetes and kidney disease (among others), which are more easily unveiled in their early stages by blood testing, and may otherwise be well hidden by your pet.